fmaylinch/youtube-react/README.md

 **step10**: Search videos from Youtube API using [axios](https://github.com/axios/axios) (hardcoded query term).
 The `App` component is turned into a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) so it can have [state](https://reactjs.org/docs/state-and-lifecycle.html), which is updated when the videos are loaded.

 To get a Youtube API key go to [Google APIs](https://console.developers.google.com/apis) and look for Youtube (here's a [direct link](https://console.developers.google.com/apis/library/youtube.googleapis.com) to it).
-Enable that API; you have to create a project if you don't have one.
+Enable that API; you will be asked to create a project before, if you don't have one.
 Then generate an API key in [credentials](https://console.developers.google.com/apis/credentials).
-You may explore the [Youtube API endpoints ](https://developers.google.com/apis-explorer/?#p/youtube/v3/), in particular the [search](https://developers.google.com/apis-explorer/?#p/youtube/v3/youtube.search.list) (fill `part` with `snippet` and `q` with your query).
+Click on *Create credentials*, then on *Help me choose*, select *Youtube API*, to be called from *Web browser (Javascript)*, accessing *public data*.
+Once you have the API key you may explore the [Youtube API endpoints ](https://developers.google.com/apis-explorer/?#p/youtube/v3/), in particular the [search](https://developers.google.com/apis-explorer/?#p/youtube/v3/youtube.search.list) (fill `part` with `snippet` and `q` with your query).

 **step11**: Add an `<input>` whose value is linked to the state (`searchTerm`) via the `onChange` [event](https://reactjs.org/docs/events.html) and a `<button>` that `onClick` searches the videos using the `searchTerm`.